Structure-preserving and thermodynamically consistent finite element discretization for visco-resistive MHD with thermoelectric effect: Introduction

 \section{Introduction}

-Plasma flows are at the core of numerous applications, including but not limited to: astrophysics, Magnetic Confinement Fusion \cite{Chen2016,Stacey2005} and Inertial Confinement Fusion \cite{AtMtV2004,Drake2006}.
-Such flows display complex behaviors because of thermodynamics, interaction with the electromagnetic field, potentially highly compressible effects, numerous and stiff irreversible processes.
-In most applications, characteristic velocities are negligible compared to the speed of light.
-In this case, the flow can be reasonably approximated by Magnetohydrodynamics (MHD).
-The equations under interest are as follows
+\textbf{Dissipative magnetohydrodynamics.} Plasma flows are at the core of numerous applications, including but not limited to: astrophysics, Magnetic Confinement Fusion \cite{Chen2016,Stacey2005} and Inertial Confinement Fusion \cite{AtMtV2004,Drake2006}.
+Such flows display complex behaviors because of thermodynamics, interaction with the electromagnetic field, potentially highly compressible effects, and numerous and stiff irreversible processes.
+When characteristic velocities are negligible compared to the speed of light and the plasma is highly collisional, the flow can be reasonably described by Magnetohydrodynamics (MHD).
+Even for flows where the plasma is less collisional (i.e. for Magnetic Confinement Fusion), these equations are often used as a first approximation.
+The system under interest is

 The notations are standard: $u$ is the velocity, $B$ the magnetic field, $\rho$ the mass density, $s$ the entropy density, $p$ the pressure and $T$ the temperature; $\mu_0$ is the vacuum permeability, $\sigma$ the viscous tensor, $\nu$ the resistivity coefficient and $\kappa$ the thermal conductivity.
 Finally, $\alpha$ denotes the thermoelectric coefficient.
 Equations \eqref{eq:full_MHD} will be supplemented with the boundary conditions